Schedule Service

 If the problem with your AC fan is electrical, a multimeter will be your most valuable diagnostic tool.
 This device measures voltage, current, and resistance, allowing you to test components like the capacitor and motor to see if they’re receiving power and functioning correctly.
 Without a multimeter, you’re essentially guessing what’s wrong.
 It’s the tool that helps you pinpoint the exact cause of the failure, whether it’s a dead capacitor or a wiring issue.
 For any electrical troubleshooting, a multimeter is essential for getting an accurate read on the situation.

-The Right Replacement Parts
+The Correct Replacement Parts

 Once you’ve identified the broken component, you need to replace it with the correct part.
 This is where precision matters.
 For example, if you’re replacing a capacitor, the new one must have the exact same microfarad (μF) and voltage ratings as the old one.
 You can find this information printed on the side of the capacitor itself.
 Using a part with the wrong specifications can prevent your AC from working or even damage other components.
 As a helpful guide explains, you must make sure the new capacitor matches your system’s requirements to ensure a lasting repair.